Willy's Chocolate Experience: Event

 The interior of the Box Hub Warehouse where the event took place.
-The set design was heavily criticised for its poor quality and not matching the expectations of the advertisements.
+The set design was heavily criticised for its poor quality and for not matching the expectations of the advertisements.

 The event was held at the Box Hub Warehouse event space in Whiteinch, an industrial area of Glasgow.
 Customers described the venue as "little more than an abandoned, empty warehouse", with set dressings including a small bouncy castle, AI-generated backdrop images pinned to some of the walls, and props which were "strewn about on bare concrete floors".
 The venue's windows were dirty and its air conditioning systems were left exposed.
 Paterson has stated that by the time she saw the venue, she had already signed her contract and "didn't want to disappoint the kids", and thus chose to proceed with the work.

 The Unknown was played by a 16-year-old actress named Felicia Dawkins, who wore a silver mask and a black cloak.
 Young children were frightened by the character, who appeared from behind a large rectangular mirror.
 Despite the script calling for The Unknown to be defeated with a vacuum cleaner, no such prop was provided, and actors were instead asked to improvise.

 Connell said that he and other employees were told to give each child "two jelly beans and a quarter of a cup of lemonade", although the limited supply of jelly beans quickly ran out.
-Paterson and another "Wonkidoodle" actress, Jenny Fogarty, said that after the first three 45-minute performances, the cast were told to abandon the script and instead let guests walk through the venue, a process that Paterson said took "about two minutes".
+"Wonkidoodle" actors Paterson and Fogarty said that after the first three 45-minute performances, the cast were told to abandon the script and instead let guests walk through the venue, a process that Paterson said took "about two minutes".
 The character of The Unknown, previously introduced as the main antagonist, was now "scaring children for no reason".
-One of the actors playing McDuff improvised the idea that children should pull a "silly face" at The Unknown to scare them away, but Dawkins said that, in other cases, she "just had to awkwardly walk back to my corner".
+One of the actors playing McDuff improvised the idea that children should pull a "silly face" at The Unknown to scare them away, but Dawkins said that, in other cases, she "just had to awkwardly walk back to [her] corner".

 Connell was told he would be given a 15-minute break every 45 minutes, but on the day of the event, he played Willy McDuff for three and a half hours without a break.
 After returning from a lunch break, Connell encountered a crowd of customers demanding refunds from Coull, and the other actors were unsure what to do next.
 After being told that the event was now cancelled halfway through its opening day, the actors left and went to a pub.
 Upon returning to the venue some time later, Connell said that he felt "the threat of violence had become quite high" and that there were two police vans and two squad cars at the scene.